List of NFL players who have posted a perfect passer rating: Statistics

 On two separate occasions, two players achieved a perfect passer rating on the same day.
 The first occurrence was on October 29, 1978, when Steve Grogan and Brian Sipe each achieved a perfect passer rating.
 The second occurrence was on September 8, 2019, when both Lamar Jackson and Dak Prescott accomplished the feat.

 Tom Brady is the oldest player to have ever post a perfect passer rating, accomplishing the record feat at 43 years, 145 days old.
 Brady also holds the largest time span between first and last perfect ratings, with 13 years, 66 days.

+Drew Bledsoe is the youngest player to attain a perfect rating, having done so at 21 years, 315 days old.